pvolyntsev/yii-cache-tag-dependency/README.md

 ## Installation

-Extract the [yii-cache-tag-dependency](/pvolyntsev/yii-cache-tag-dependency/archive/master.zip) from archive under protected/extensions
+Clone project or extract the yii-cache-tag-dependency from archive under protected/extensions of your Yii application.

 ## Configuration